Your overall SEO strategy can be broken down into two main categories; on-page SEO and link building.

 If you’re looking for a more cost-effective option compared to Ahrefs, Citation Labs has more affordable plan options for you.
 They offer a pay as you go plan that’s completely free to sign up for.

 Link building is a crucial component of your SEO strategy.
-Rather than sitting back and hoping that websites will link out to you, I’d recommend trying some more advanced link prospecting methods.
+Rather than sitting back and hoping that websites will link out to you, we’d recommend trying some more advanced link prospecting methods.

 First, use Google to your advantage.
 Learn about the advanced search operators and how you can use them to narrow your results.

-Take advantage of the examples I gave you in this guide.
+Take advantage of the examples we gave you in this guide.
 That’s the best way to get started with those search operators.